 After a nice dinner, we headed back to our rooms and made s’mores.
 How fun!

 This is what the pit looks like during the day.
 So beautiful.
 We met a few couples while out there and had an easy night.

 Here’s a little look at where we stayed.
-It was pricey and they made us have a three night minimum because we called so early.
-However, two couples we met called the day before and they were able to secure a one night minimum.
+It was pricey and they made us have a three-night minimum because we called so early.
+However, two couples we met called the day before and they were able to secure a one-night minimum.
 There are enough B&B on the island to not have to worry about being sold out.
+Your Block Island vacation will have lots of options!
 I would consider doing the latter to save some $$.

 No TV and no phones.
 But they had Internet (weak signal) and lots to do.
 You could rent bikes on site, walk to the next B&B to play tennis (we did this), play games, walk the grounds, hang out on your balcony etc. Very relaxing environment.

 The next morning, we headed over to Bethany’s Airport Diner.
 LOOK at that pancake!
 OH MY WORD!!
 If I knew it was that big I would have shared it!
 Actually, I am lying.
 I still would have ordered it by myself.
 It was the last day of my Block Island vacation.
 Go big or go home!

 The trip was winding down.
 So, we headed back to our rooms to pack.
 Mind you, it was POURING at this point.
 I’m talking sideways rain.
 Crazy.
 We hung out for a few hours inside, because there was nothing else to do in the storm, and then went to OARS which I thought was a lot of fun.

 Took the boat back and then headed to my favorite vineyard – Wolffer Estate for some Apple Wine.
 YUM!